MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 - Predict the onset of nonlinearity.
 - Design better systems.

-It's easy.
-Let's see how!
+It’s easy.
+Let’s see how!

 ---
 class: title